Stanhoe Pit

 Coal and firewood

-If you’re here in the winter, Docking Spar supermarket (see above) sells coal and smokeless fuel, kindling and firelighters.
+If you’re here in the winter, Docking Spar supermarket and the garage at Burnham Market (see above) usually sell coal and smokeless fuel, kindling and firelighters.

 Of the various local suppliers of logs, no-one seems to be offering small quantities at the moment.